microbecode/file-merkle-proofs/PROCESS.md

 The process of writing this project was somewhat time consuming, but rewarding.
 Around midway in the project, I started trialing (Cursor)[https://www.cursor.com/] for code completion and correction.
 This proved to be rather useful.

 Overall, this project went quite well.
 There are a lot of things that could be still added, but this was never meant to be fully production ready.
 Biggest challenges were related to components I was not familiar with, for example Shuttle for deployment.
+Also getting the Merkle Tree to work correctly was a hassle - unit tests helped there.

 ## Missing features